lzharif/100-days-of-code/log.md

 **Today's Progress**: Today I added the invitation function for @sahabatsehati_id.
 However, our apps hasn't been released in Google Play
 **Thoughts:** Maybe I can implement AI for Sahabat Sehati?
 Okay, maybe next time.

+### Day 67: March 23, 2018

+**Today's Progress**: I revised the 'about page' of @sahabatsehati_id apps.
+**Thoughts:** It's important to learn in swift yet frequent!

+### Day 68: March 25, 2018

+**Today's Progress**: Today I just learned that .npy file format is way more efficient than .csv in terms of saving and loading data.
+Source in [here](https://towardsdatascience.com/why-you-should-start-using-npy-file-more-often-df2a13cc0161)
+**Thoughts:** Learn while managing a new family is quite challenging :)

+### Day 69: March 26, 2018

+**Today's Progress**: I created a list of libraries page that support @sahabatsehati_id apps using Recyclerview.
+**Thoughts:** The best way to embrace a tide is to surf alongside it

+### Day 70: March 27, 2018

+**Today's Progress**: Today I managed to polish libraries page for @sahabatsehati_id.
+I also started to create function for administrator to delete post in @sahabatsehati_id apps.
+**Thoughts:** Sometimes small function may require a heavy change in whole program.